deep-diver/ai-paper-reviewer/content/paper-reviews/2410.11190/index.md

 ![](figures/figures_1_0.png)

-> 🔼 The figure illustrates the architecture of Mini-Omni2, showing how visual, audio, and text modalities are processed and integrated to produce real-time speech and text responses.
+> 🔼 The figure illustrates the architecture of Mini-Omni2, showing how visual, audio, and text inputs are processed by separate encoders before being integrated into a language model to generate text and speech outputs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: The Mini-Omni2 model architecture.